sirReeall/ACS610-Deploy/roles/activemq_install/README.md

 =========
 Downloads and installs activemq.
 Will create a user named activemq which should be used to run the activemq script.

+ActiveMQ requires Java be installed and JAVA_HOME configured.

+This role will verify if Java is installed using yum.
+- If this is true, no further action is required and JAVA_HOME does not need to be configued.
+- If this is false, java is download into the activemq_install_dir/java, extracted, and then the default activemq script updated with JAVA_HOME=activemq_install_dir/java

 Role Variables
 --------------